harold-js/harold-website/src/docs/getting-started.md

 ## Requirements

-- the minimal version of Node is 20.0.0
+- the minimal version of Node is 24.0.0
 - basic knowledge of [Handlebars](https://handlebarsjs.com/) templating is required
 - basic knowledge of [Markdown](https://commonmark.org/help/) with Front Matter approach is required
 - basic knowledge of SCSS is helpful, but you can also write standard CSS using .scss files

 ## Installation

+Harold 1.4.2 requires Node 24 or newer.

 **npx**
 ```bash